Save up to 75% on postgraduate course fees

 Wollongong, UOW Online

-Master of Science in Dementia Care or Gerontology & Rehabilitation
+Master of Science (Leadership in Gerontology & Rehabilitation)

 Wollongong, UOW Online

-To be eligible for this fee subsidy, you must meet the following criteria: Be a domestic student, i.e. an Australian or New Zealand citizen, a permanent resident of Australia or a permanent Australian Humanitarian visa holder.
+Domestic students commencing in 2026 may be eligible for subsidised fees as listed above.
+To be eligible for a fee subsidy, you must meet the following criteria: Be a domestic student, i.e. an Australian or New Zealand citizen, a permanent resident of Australia or a permanent Australian Humanitarian visa holder.
+See subsidised postgraduate fees for full details.

 UOW Online